smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    2017/08/04
 ### M261 - i2c Request Data
    #### Usage
    Request data from an i2c slave device.
 This command simply relays the received data to the host.
-Does not act as a slave device
+Does not act as a slave device.
+Needs the EXPERIMENTAL_I2CBUS define in Confiruation.h
    #### Parameters
    **Annn** The I2C address to get data from